Skydt90/Python_web_crawler/elective_dummy/contents.md

 * The data output should be readable (for normal users).

 * The application should furthermore be able to add new records to the dataset. (this includes writing to the csv file.)

+# An application of your own choice.

+You can create whatever you want, as long as you can show me (Claus) a precise requirements specification before you start, and get it approved.
+It is important, that you at the exam precisely demonstrate the fulfilments of these requirements.

 # Blackjack